 I recently redefined my purpose for Productive Mompreneur and in the process, I decided to narrow my niche, then create a 6 month growth plan for my blog.

-My decision to focus on “business and blogging tips for Mompreneurs” was very difficult to make because I’m a multi-passionate person with a wide range of skills.
-However, I know that having a specific focus for my blog will be very beneficial for it’s growth.
+My decision to focus on “blogging tips for Mompreneurs” was very difficult to make because I’m a multi-passionate person with a wide range of skills.
+However, I know that having a specific focus for my blog will be very beneficial for its growth.

 Although I “technically” started Productive Mompreneur almost 2 years ago, I only blogged on it for about 8 months total.
 This was due to taking breaks for #MomLife and assisting others with marketing their blog and business.

 It wasn’t until February 2017 that I decided to push forward with registering my blog as a legal business, and I slowly begin my transition the following month.

 Now I’m going to share what I plan to do from July 1st-December 31st, 2017 to grow my blog.

 My big goals for the next 6 months are to: